You can comment to support, object or share information about a planning application.

 What to include in your comment

-You may also include evidence where relevant, such as:
+You can include supporting information, such as:

 - photos